 Bees are quite resilient and unless something smashes the hive open during the move, you are likely to keep your bees happy and healthy even after the move.

-You may lose a few foragers at first, but the bees are unlikely to abscond if all other factors remain constant, i.e the environment is conducive.
+When you move a beehive, you may lose a few foragers at first.
+But the bees are unlikely to abscond if all other factors remain constant, i.e the environment is conducive.

 As long as you’ve thought things through, they’ll take to their new home like a fish to water.